 Use ‘open’ language when constructing your posts to leave them open for comments.
 When using open language, it is possible to construct your post in a way to guide people to comment without asking a direct question.

 By asking a question, you encourage people to continue the conversation in your comments.
 I wouldn’t recommend it on every post but sometimes asking a question can spark a whole array of comments!

 What do you really want your audience to do when they read your posts?
 Commenting is great but maybe you want them to follow you on LinkedIn?
 Go to your website?
 Book a call?
 A short sentence at the bottom of your post asking people to do these things can work wonders!
 It’s not pushy, it’s just asking!

 8. Use Hashtags

 Using hashtags is a great way to help your content get found on LinkedIn.
 Hashtags are like a filing system.
 If someone is following a hashtag you use in your post, then your post will go into their feed.
 Current research indicates that using between 3 and 5 hashtags is ideal for maximising your reach and engagement.
 Use hashtags which are relevant to THAT POST only, otherwise it’s seen as ‘spammy’ behaviour.

 So, there you are – how to construct a winning post on LinkedIn!
-Please follow me on LinkedIn and follow my hashtag #LinkedInSimplified.
-If you’d like some 121 LinkedIn advice, please get in touch by DMing me on LinkedIn!
+To get more of my tips, follow me on LinkedIn and follow my hashtag #LinkedInSimplified.
+If you’d like some 121 LinkedIn advice or you’re interested in my membership, just fill in the form below